google/applied-machine-learning-intensive/v2/xx_misc/probability_and_statistics/slides.md

 ![center](res/prob03.png)

 <!--
-Sometimes, we want to know things about a random variable without having to observe it many times.
+Sometimes we want to know things about a random variable without having to observe it many times.
 For instance, we might want to know what value the random variable is “most likely” to achieve.
 To find this, we use the concept of an expected value.

-We commonly think of the expected value as being the mean -- that is, over a long period of time with many observations of the random variable, the expected value would be the average value we would see.
+We commonly think of the expected value as being the mean.
+That is, over a long period of time with many observations of the random variable, the expected value would be the average value we would see.

 Answers: